maximus3219/Ampliseq-analysis/README.md

 This pipeline follows the GATK best practice for somatic short variants (SNP + indel) calling. https://gatk.broadinstitute.org/hc/en-us/articles/360035894731-Somatic-short-variant-discovery-SNVs-Indels-

-One point to emphasize is that, since an amplicon-based method was used for library preparation, the --disable-read-filter NotDuplicateReadFilter should be enabled to avoid removing those amplififed duplicated reads.
-However, rarely in one case, disabling the filter may lead to failure to call for some important variants e.g. ERBB2 p.770_771insYVMA.
+One point to emphasize is that, since an amplicon-based method was used for library preparation, the --disable-read-filter NotDuplicateReadFilter should be enabled to avoid removing those amplified duplicated reads.
+However, rarely in one case, disabling the filter may lead to failure to call for some important variants e.g. ERBB2 p.770_771insYVMA, for unknown reason.

 # RNA analysis pipeline